Giant cell: History

 Osteoclasts were discovered in 1873.
-However, it wasn't until the development of the organ culture in the 1970's that their origin and function could be deduced.
-Although there was a general consensus early on about the physiological function of osteoclasts, theories on their origins were heavily debated.
+However, it was not until the development of the organ culture in the 1970s that their origin and function could be deduced.
+Although there was a consensus early on about the physiological function of osteoclasts, theories on their origins were heavily debated.
 Many believed osteoclasts and osteoblasts came from the same progenitor cell.
 Because of this, osteoclasts were thought to be derived from cells in connective tissue.
-Studies that observed that bone resorption could be restored by bone marrow and spleen transplants helped prove osteoclasts hematopoietic origin.
+Studies that observed that bone resorption could be restored by bone marrow and spleen transplants helped prove osteoclasts' hematopoietic origin.

 Other multinucleated giant cell formations can arise from numerous types of bacteria, diseases, and cell formations.
 Giant cells are also known to develop when infections are present.
-They were first observed as early as the middle of the last century but it is not fully understood why these reactions occur.
+They were first observed as early as the middle of the last century, but it is not fully understood why these reactions occur.
 In the process of giant cell formation, monocytes or macrophages fuse together, which could cause multiple problems for the immune system.

 Osteoclast

 Osteoclasts are the most prominent examples of MGCs and are responsible for the resorption of bones in the body.
-Like other MGCs they are formed from the fusion of monocyte/macrophage precursors.
+Like other MGCs, they are formed from the fusion of monocyte/macrophage precursors.
 However, unlike other MGCs, the fusion pathway they originate from is well elucidated.
 They also do not ingest foreign materials and instead absorb bone matrix and minerals.

-Osteoclasts are typically associated more with healthy physiological functions than they are to pathological states.
+Osteoclasts are typically associated more with healthy physiological functions than they are with pathological states.
 They function alongside osteoblasts to remodel and maintain the integrity of bones in the body.
-They also contribute to the creation of the niche necessary for hematopoiesis, and negatively regulate T-cells.
-However, while the primary functions of osteoclasts are integral to maintaining a healthy physiological state, they have also been linked to osteoporosis and the formation of bone tumours.
+They also contribute to the creation of the niche necessary for hematopoiesis and negatively regulate T cells.
+However, while the primary functions of osteoclasts are integral to maintaining a healthy physiological state, they have also been linked to osteoporosis and the formation of bone tumors.

 Giant cell arteritis

 Giant cell arteritis, also known as temporal arteritis or cranial arteritis, is the most common MGC-linked disease.
 This type of arteritis causes the arteries in the head, neck, and arm area to swell to abnormal sizes.
 Although the cause of this disease is not currently known, it appears to be related to polymyalgia rheumatica.

 Giant cell arteritis is most prevalent in older individuals, with the rate of disease being seen to increase from age 50.
-Women are 2-3 times more likely to develop the disease than men.
+Women are 2–3 times more likely to develop the disease than men.

-Northern Europeans have been observed to have higher incidence of giant cell arteritis compared to southern European, Hispanic, and Asian populations.
-It has been suggested that this difference may lie in the criterium used to diagnose giant cell arteritis rather than actual disease incidence, in addition to genetic and geographic factors.
+Northern Europeans have been observed to have a higher incidence of giant cell arteritis compared to southern European, Hispanic, and Asian populations.
+It has been suggested that this difference may lie in the criteria used to diagnose giant cell arteritis rather than actual disease incidence, in addition to genetic and geographic factors.